aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## 8. Client-side: Allow the user to log off

-Logging off in this application is as simple as removing the `token` field from the local storage.
+Logging off in this application is as simple as removing the `token` field from the `localStorage`.
 That's how `authenticare` determines if the current user has been authenticated.
 We can use the `logOff` function from `authenticare/client` to do this for us.

 The link a user clicks in order to log off is currently in the `client/components/Nav.jsx` component.
 Add an `onClick` event handler to it that uses the `logOff` function from `authenticare/client`.
 [Check out the docs](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/client/logOff.md) if you need to.
 Once you're done, you should be able to log off, sign in, and register using the UI.